janhesters/french-house-stack/README.md

 > plop

 ?
 What do you want to generate?
 React component
 ?
-For what feature do you want to generate the React component? user-profile ?
+For what feature do you want to generate the React component? user profile ?
 What is the name of the React component? user name
 ✔  ++ /app/features/user-profile/user-name-component.tsx
 ✔  ++ /app/features/user-profile/user-name-component.test.tsx